VigneshVSV/hololinked/README.md

 ### Currently Supported

 - control method execution and property write with a custom finite state machine.
-- database (Postgres, MySQL, SQLite - based on SQLAlchemy) support for storing and loading properties  when object dies and restarts.
+- database (Postgres, MySQL, SQLite - based on SQLAlchemy) support for storing and loading properties when the object dies and restarts.
 - auto-generate Thing Description for Web of Things applications.
 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement.
 HTTP Server will support only JSON serializer to maintain compatibility with node-wot.
 Default is JSON serializer based on msgspec.
 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async
-- choose from multiple ZeroMQ transport methods; run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.
+- choose from multiple ZeroMQ transport methods - run HTTP Server & python object in separate processes, or the same process, serve multiple objects with the same HTTP server, run direct ZMQ-TCP server without HTTP details, expose only a dashboard or web page on the network without exposing the hardware itself - are some of the possibilities one can achieve by choosing ZMQ transport methods

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.